-Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear with timber fence and masonry boundaries.
-Ceilings Visually inspected from floor level.
-Mainly plasterboard lined.
-Internal walls Visually inspected from floor level.
-Internal Walls , · Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and plasterboard linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring to most areas.
-1 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+The ground floor appears to be mainly suspended timber and there may be solid areas with timber overlay.
+The upper floor is suspended timber.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are timber.
-Internal doors are hollow panel and glazed units.
-Kitchen fittings comprise wall and floor mounted units.
+Internal doors are timber and hollow panel units.
+Kitchen fittings comprise traditional style floor mounted units.
+The staircase to the upper floor is formed in timber.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the former fireplace in the sitting room.
-Internal decorations Visually inspected.
-Wallpaper and paint.
+There is an open fireplace within the sitting room area.
+I Internal decorations Visually inspected.
+Painted plaster and joinery.
 Cellars None.
+Celiais None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in the under stair cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in the entrance hall.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply.
+Gas is from the mains supply with the meter advised to be located in the bathroom.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-There is a cold water storage tank in the roof void which was not closely inspectable but may be of asbestos cement material.
-The sanitary arrangements comprise coloured suites in each of the bath and shower rooms.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Cold water is from the public main and where seen plumber fitting were of copper and PVC pipework.
+The sanitary arrangements comprise three-piece white suites in each of the bath and shower rooms.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property has a system of gas central heating via radiators.
-The gas boiler is located in an external shed adjoining the garage and also provides hot water which is stored within an insulated hot water cylinder located in the roof void.
+There is a system of gas heating via radiators.
+The gas boiler is located in the utility room and also provides hot water on demand.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Foul and surface water drainage is assumed to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Foul and surface water drainage appears to be to the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-We are advised that fire detection equipment was recently upgraded and may comply with Scottish Government standards, applicable from February 2022, although unconfirmed by ourselves.